 Ellen is an advocate for diversifying presumably standard chamber and trumpet repertoire through commissions and performances.
 She enjoys working with composers and has premiered many pieces internationally, most recently at the Rudolfinum in Prague, Czechia.

-Ms. Shinogle’s passion for music of all genres can be heard in a multitude of venues.
+Dr. Shinogle’s passion for music of all genres can be heard in a multitude of venues.
 As principal trumpet, she has performed in operas, orchestras, and musical theatre productions internationally and domestically.
 Ellen can frequently be heard performing in multiple productions at the Disneyland Resort, films, and in television shows, such as Jimmy Kimmel Live!
-Ellen is currently a Doctor of Musical Arts candidate at the University of California, Los Angeles Herb Alpert School of Music, studying with Jens Lindemann.
+Ellen recently earned a Doctor of Musical Arts from the University of California, Los Angeles Herb Alpert School of Music, studying with Jens Lindemann.
 She earned her Master of Music degree at the University of Southern California Thornton School of Music under the tutelage of Boyde Hood.
 Ellen is also a graduate of the Eastman School of Music, where she received Bachelor of Music degrees in Trumpet Performance and Music Education, having studied with James Thompson, Douglas Prosser, and Clay Jenkins.

 Born in Taiwan and raised in Southern California, trombonist Fuchou Chiang began playing the trombone in middle school in Los Angeles, California, where he also attended the Hamilton High School Academy of Music.
 After graduating from Covina High School in Covina, CA, he began his musical career as a member of the U. S. Marine Corps Bands in 29 Palms, California and Okinawa, Japan.
 He then earned his Bachelor of Music (2002) and Master of Music (2004) degrees in trombone performance at California State University, Long Beach where he studied with Jeffrey Reynolds, former bass trombonist of the Los Angeles Philharmonic.
 After studying briefly at the University of Cincinnati College-Conservatory of Music, he completed his Doctor of Musical Arts Degree in 2009 from the University of Southern California under the tutelage of Dr. Terry Cravens, where he was the recipient of the Robert Marsteller Memorial Scholarship.